petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/authentication/password-policies.md

 1. Click _Save_.

-Breakfast users must now use six passwords before they can repeat one.
+Glance users must now use six passwords before they can repeat one.
 Their passwords also expire every six months, two weeks prior to which they receive a warning.
 After their passwords expire, they can still use it up to a grace limit of five times before they are locked out.
 If they use the wrong password, they get five chances to log in, after which their accounts are locked.
 If they don't use all five chances, the failure count is reset after 10 minutes.
 Only administrators can unlock accounts.

 Excellent!
 You have now configured password policies for both instances.